ITV/scala-pact/README.md

 Of particular note is [Beth Skurrie](https://github.com/bethesque), a lot of the design choices and ideas in ScalaPact are direct copies of the ones in her projects.
 If you're looking for a Ruby implementation, look no further!

 ## Setup guide
 The ScalaPact projects are not published libraries (yet).
-For the time being, we recommend that you checkout the project and build using `sbt publish-local` in order to use it as a dependency.
+For the time being, we recommend that you checkout the project and build using `sbt publish-local` from within each sub project (in order: scalapact-core, scalapact-sbtplugin, scalapact-scalatest) in order to use it as a dependency.
 Alternatively you can compile the JAR and place it manually in the unmanaged lib folder of your project.

 ### Core
 The core is used by both the scalatest library and the sbt plugin and at the moment you will need to build it locally using: